-One of the nice things about Tacoma is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Tacoma is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Tacoma citizens is substantially higher than the typical US community, as 29.71% of adults in Tacoma have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Tacoma citizens is substantially higher than the typical US community, as 29.71% of adults in Tacoma have at least a bachelor's degree.

 The per capita income in Tacoma in 2018 was $33,064, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $132,256 for a family of four.
 However, Tacoma contains both very wealthy and poor people as well.